 • statement of purpose submitted by the applicant, and

 • letters of recommendation.

-The year-long program will consist of ten 3-credit modules consisting of 18 courses and one capstone visit to Washington D.C.
-Travel and health conditions permitting, nine modules (18 courses) classes will taught at the Georgetown University-Qatar campus, predominantly by faculty affiliated with Georgetown’s main campus in Washington visiting Doha for four-day intensive teaching residences.
-The tenth module will take place at Georgetown’s main campus in Washington, D.C.
-It will be a four-day course session to include intensive sessions with Georgetown faculty members and meetings with policymakers and international institutions.
+The year-long program consists of ten 3-credit modules consisting of 18 courses and one capstone visit to Washington D.C.
+Nine modules (18 courses) classes are taught at the Georgetown University-Qatar campus, predominantly by faculty affiliated with Georgetown’s main campus in Washington visiting Doha for five-day intensive teaching residences.
+The tenth module takes place at Georgetown’s main campus in Washington, D.C.
+It is a four-day course program to include intensive sessions with Georgetown faculty members and meetings with policymakers and international institutions.

-• Global Political Map – Part 1 (Geopolitics and Approaches to Foreign Policy Module)
+• Global Political Map, Geopolitics for Practitioners – (Part 1) (Geopolitics and Approaches to Foreign Policy Module)

-• Climate Policy and Diplomacy (Human Security Module)
+• Food Security, Water, and the Environment (Human Security Module)

 • Development Studies (International Trade and Development Module)